 3. Take the Train

-If you don’t mind taking the scenic route, comparing costs between airfare and train tickets could save you some cash.
+If you don’t mind taking the scenic route and adding a few hours to your journey, comparing costs between airfare and train tickets could save you some cash.

 4. Check Cruise Sites for Last-Minute Travel Deals